h-yung/authportal/README.md

 ## Learnings
 - Every project with CSS teaches me more about the value and power of frameworks and naming conventions.
 Current approach is a hybrid and inconsistent.
+- EJS handles "undefined" in a unique way.
+Current workaround is to provide a default value for required variables from the controller but there seems to be [alternatives writable in the views/ejs](https://stackoverflow.com/questions/7289916/how-would-you-check-for-undefined-property-in-ejs-for-node-js) as well.
-- Using ejs feels a bit painful after being able to build reusable components with React.
+Using ejs feels a bit painful after being able to build reusable components with React, but this setup with SSR and ejs neatly sidesteps potential CORS issues during development.